factopolis/factopolis/content/claims/us-highest-corporate-tax-rate-in-developed-world/_index.md

 The rate this claim refers to, 35%, applies only to C corporations.

-#### Highest in the World?

-The accounting firm PwC tracks [the top statutory rate of 155 countries](http://taxsummaries.pwc.com/uk/taxsummaries/wwts.nsf/ID/Corporate-income-tax-(CIT)-rates), and two are higher than the United States: the United Arab Emirates (55%) and Puerto Rico (39%).
-Additionally, one country not in that list, Comoros, [is at 50%](https://www.pwc.co.za/en/assets/pdf/tax-summaries/comoros_2014.pdf).

 #### Statutory vs. Effective

 Perhaps the most misleading aspect of this claim is that it refers to the *statutory* rate, which is the tax rate before any deductions or exemptions have been applied.
 The rate after these deductions and exemptions have been applied (*i.e.*, what the companies actually pay) is called the *effective* tax rate.